-Dr. Seropian has been in therapy before, more than once.
-It changed her life and can change yours too (or that of your child).
-Dr. Seropian entered the field in order to share with others the life-changing power of being in therapy, learning about oneself, and making decisions to change one's way of interacting with the world.
-She wants to share what she has learned with you and considers it a joy to do so.
-She also considers it a privilege and honor to be a part of the change process for others.
-Sometimes when it seems someone isn't sure they are ready for that change, the doctor is fond of saying, "If not you, who?
+I have been in therapy before, more than once.
+It changed my life and can change yours too.
+I entered the field in order to share with others the life-changing power of being in therapy, learning about oneself, and making decisions to change one's way of interacting with the world.
+I want to share with you what I learned and I consider it a joy to do so.
+I get excited when I client comes in and reports a change they made for themselves.
+I see the satisfaction in their eyes and hear the pride in their voice.
+It's exciting for both of us!
+You might wonder if you are ready for change, if you can do it, or even if you want it.
+Here's a thought: If not you, who?
 If not here, where?
-If not now, when?"
+If not now, when?

 If you're ready to get started, call.
 Here's the number: 704-776-6438.

 Please click the CV tab next and learn about my education, training, and credentials.
 Thanks!